Chinese Paper and Art — Paper Cutting, Oil Paper Umbrella, Kite, and Other Delicate Art Forms

 Paper appeared in ancient China no later than Western Han Dynasty (202 BC — 8 AD), with clear archaeological evidence.

-The quality of the earliest Chinese paper was not very good, hence hadn't been widely used during that period.
+The quality of the earliest Chinese paper was not very good, hence wasn't widely used during that period.

 Oldest Existing Piece of Paper in the World.
 Paper Map of Western Han Dynasty (202 BC — 8 AD), Unearthed from Fangmatan Site and Preserved in Gansu Museum.

 In 105, Cai Lun presented his reformed version of the paper to his emperor, which was smooth, high quality, and quite suitable for writing and painting.

 More importantly, the raw materials of Cai Lun's paper are cheap and easy to find, and his reformed paper-making techniques can guarantee mass production.